fsprojects/FAKE/.github/PULL_REQUEST_TEMPLATE.md

 Please give a brief explanation about your change.

-Potentially link to an existing issue this PR fixes.
+If available, link to an existing issue this PR fixes.
 For example:

 - fixes #1234